Akchio/Avali-OS/README.md

-# Avali-OS OUT NOW!
-USE CLONEZILLA TO FLASH DISK IMAGE
+## Avali-OS Now Available!

+### Flash Disk Image Using Clonezilla

 Welcome to the official Avali-OS repository!

-THE DISK IMAGE FILE IS ON GOOGLE DRIVE BECAUSE IS TOO BIG FOR GITHUB 25MB LIMIT!

-WARNING DEFAULT USER IS avali AND PASSWORD IS 1234 CHANGE THEM IMMEDIATELY AND USER root HAS PASSWD 1234 CHANGE IT TOO!
+The disk image file is hosted on Google Drive due to its size exceeding GitHub's 25MB limit.

+**Important Security Notice:**
+The default username is **avali** and the password is **1234**.
+It is essential to change these credentials immediately upon first use.
+Please also change the password for the root user, which is currently set to **1234**.

 Avali-OS is an experimental operating system based on Arch Linux, themed around the Avali species and its fandom.
-Please note that Avali-OS is currently in a very early development stage (pre-alpha), and is intended for testing, educational, or development purposes only.
+Please be aware that Avali-OS is in an early development stage (pre-alpha) and is intended solely for testing, educational, or development purposes.

 ---

 ## Disclaimer

-**Avali-OS is provided "as is", without warranty of any kind.
-By installing or using Avali-OS, you acknowledge and agree that the author(s) are not responsible or liable for any data loss, system damage, or any other issues that may arise.
-You assume full responsibility for any and all consequences of using this software.
+**Avali-OS is provided "as is," without warranty of any kind.
+By installing or using Avali-OS, you acknowledge that the authors are not responsible or liable for any data loss, system damage, or any other issues that may arise from its use.
+You assume full responsibility for any consequences that may result from using this software.
 Use at your own risk.**

 ---